-- interest rates, - general economic conditions, - the legislative/regulatory climate, - monetary and fiscal policies of the U.S. Government, including policies of the U.S. Treasury, the Office of the Comptroller of the Currency, the Federal Reserve Board and the Federal Deposit Insurance Corporation, and the impact of any policies or programs implemented pursuant to the Emergency Economic Stabilization Act of 2008 ("EESA") the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the "Dodd-Frank Act") and other financial reform legislation, - unanticipated increases in the level of unemployment in the Company's trade area, - the quality or composition of the loan and/or investment portfolios, - demand for loan products, - deposit flows, - competition, - demand for financial services in the Company's trade area, - the real estate market in the Company's trade area, - the Company's technology initiatives, and - applicable accounting principles, policies and guidelines.
+- interest rates,

+- general economic conditions,

+- the legislative/regulatory climate,

+- monetary and fiscal policies of the U.S. Government, including policies of the U.S. Treasury, the Office of the Comptroller of the Currency, the Federal Reserve Board, the Consumer Financial Protection Bureau and the Federal Deposit Insurance Corporation, and the impact of any policies or programs implemented pursuant to the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the "Dodd-Frank Act") and other financial reform legislation,

+- unanticipated increases in the level of unemployment in the Company's trade area,

+- the quality or composition of the loan and/or investment portfolios,

+- demand for loan products,

+- deposit flows,

+- competition,

+- demand for financial services in the Company's trade area,

+- the real estate market in the Company's trade area,

+- the Company's technology initiatives, and

+- applicable accounting principles, policies and guidelines.